-Back in 2014 after I have been doing stand-up for over three years I felt I was ready to do my first solo show at the Edinburgh Fringe Festival.
+2014.
+I had been doing stand-up for over three years and I felt I was ready to do my first solo show at the Edinburgh Fringe Festival.
 (Spoilers: I wasn’t.)

-To explain quickly, or slowly depending on your reading speed, as a comedian, there are two different levels to The Edinburgh Fringe:
+To explain quickly, or slowly depending on your reading speed, as a comedian, there are two different levels of The Edinburgh Fringe:

 The Free Fringe.
 Which can be put into two groups (Peter Buckley Hill Free Fringe & Laughing Horse.)
 These are the shows that are held in any possible venue in Edinburgh.
 From a pub staff room to the basement of an Italian Restaurant and the corner of a phone shop.

-Paid venues.
-The next step is moving to some of the bigger rooms and charging a price for people to come see your show.
+The next Level is moving to some of the bigger rooms and charging a price for people to come to see your show.
 Some artist’s go back to the Free Fringe due to the price of running a show at a paid venue.

 That’s the basics of The Edinburgh Fringe Festival out of the way.
-Now here are Seven things that you should do before you decide to go to Edinburgh and what I did.
+Now here are Six things that you should do before you decide to go to Edinburgh and what I did.

 1: Why are you doing this?